Alan Percy, 8th Duke of Northumberland: Other activities

 The Duke was appointed Lord Lieutenant of Northumberland.
 For one year before his death, he served as Chancellor of the University of Durham, a role his father had also held.
 His father, the 7th Duke, was an alderman on the Middlesex County Council up to his death.
 In July 1918, he was chosen to fill the vacancy on the council in his father's place.

-Family
+In 1930, the Duke wrote a short story The Shadow on the Moor, a fox-hunting ghost story in the manner of M R James set in Northumberland, in which the hunter becomes the hunted.
+Originally privately published, the story remains in print as a short novella.

-Percy was the son of Henry Percy, 7th Duke of Northumberland, and Lady Edith Campbell.
+Personal life

-On 18 October 1911, Percy married Lady Helen Magdalan Gordon-Lennox (daughter of Charles Gordon-Lennox, 7th Duke of Richmond).
+On 18 October 1911, Percy married Lady Helen Magdalen Gordon-Lennox (daughter of Charles Gordon-Lennox, 7th Duke of Richmond).
 They had six children: